edwardguil/doughnotshoot/README.md

 ##### The Dedicated Server

-Clients communicate through a dedicated server via a delpoyment in AWS EC2.
+Clients communicate through a dedicated server via a delpoyment in AWS EC2 (no longer available, load balancing costs too much).
 It is possible to also run the server locally.

 ### Installation